 - Password spraying

-- Due to your own lack of awareness – writing down passwords, plain-text storage somewhere, etc.
+- Due to your lack of awareness – you are writing down passwords, plain-text storage somewhere, etc.

 How can hackers hack your phone?

 Hackers find their way into mobile devices just like computers.
-It is through phishing emails, links to persuade you to download legit-looking mobile apps, too good to be true offers in various forms, etc.
+Through phishing emails, links to persuade you to download legit-looking mobile apps, too good to be valid offers in various forms, etc.

 Does google tell you if you have been hacked?

-yes, only to a certain extent.
-It won’t tell you entirely about your computer system but it does tell you anything malicious you are visiting through Google chrome or about your account passwords.
+Yes, only to a certain extent.
+It won’t tell you entirely about your computer system, but it tells you anything malicious you are visiting through Google chrome or your account passwords.

-Google chrome can alert you if your passwords were disclosed in data breaches.
-You can go to privacy settings and perform check passwords to see if any of your passwords were involved in leaks.
+Google chrome could alert you if your passwords were disclosed in data breaches.
+You can go to privacy settings and check passwords to see if any of your passwords were involved in leaks.
 You should change those passwords and turn on two-factor authentication where possible.